siner308/todo-mcp-server/docs/basic_todo_feature.md

 - Text input for the task description
 - Add button
 - (Optional) Checkbox to mark as done on creation
+- (Optional) Date picker to set a due date

 ### 4.2 Todo List Screen
-- Display all todo items with their IDs, descriptions, and done status
+- Display all todo items with their IDs, descriptions, done status, creation date, and due date
 - Option to filter by done/not done
 - Option to mark as done/not done (toggle)
+- Option to set or update due date
 - Option to remove a todo (e.g., delete button next to each item)

 ---

 ## 5. Example Scenarios

-1. Add a todo "Read a book" (not done by default).
+1. Add a todo "Read a book" (not done by default, created_at is set automatically).
+2. Set a due date for "Read a book".
-2. Mark "Read a book" as done.
+3. Mark "Read a book" as done.
-3. Filter the list to show only done or not done tasks.
+4. Filter the list to show only done or not done tasks.
-4. Remove the todo "Read a book" by its ID.
+5. Remove the todo "Read a book" by its ID.

 ---